Will Bill Cosby’s controversial release this week further encourage women to not file charges against sexual criminals?

 Believe all women!
 Except Ms Rotunno who defended Weinstein, Ms Bonjean who defended Cosby and sundry other women; you never know what they’re up to.

 It's not a problem if you focus only on catharsis, sharing, healing and moving on.
 Why get re-traumatized by the system?
 Other women yet to be raped by ''that guy" can take care of themselves – not your job to keep other women safe and all men virtuous.

 If cases filed by six women are thwarted, why should sixty bother?

 Don't you dare ask “why didn’t you report, why not sooner?”

-Four years into #MeToo, some of its loudest lady champions from Hollywood, who inflated their social media profiles by furiously rallying women around shared victimhood, are now so busy promoting themselves, commercial brands and bandwagons, that survivors struggling for last-mile justice are lucky if they get a nod in their direction.
+Four years into #MeToo, some of its loudest lady champions from Hollywood, who inflated their social media profiles by furiously rallying women around shared victimhood, are now so busy promoting themselves, commercial brands and bandwagons, that survivors who are struggling for last-mile justice will be lucky if they get so much as a nod in their direction from these ladies.

 If Hollywood's #MeToo apostles have turned apostates or now simply have bigger fish to fry, what do survivors do?
-If women who earlier seemed to care about nothing but justice for fellow-women have morphed back into echoing tokenisms - that men are already notorious for - what hope do survivors have?
+If the shrill women who earlier seemed to care about nothing but justice for fellow-women have now morphed meekly back into echoing tokenisms - that many men are already notorious for - what hope do survivors have?

 But some women - tragically too few of them - are saying the opposite: